 - Home furnishings and appliances

 - Personal items, including jewelry and clothing

 Note that in case of primary home, there may be a limit on the home equity value.
-If the applicant or the applicant’s spouse don’t currently live at home, the value cannot exceed $585,000 – $878,000 (depending on state limits).
+If the applicant or the applicant’s spouse doesn’t currently live at home, the value cannot exceed $688,000.
 However, as long as the applicant’s spouse lives at home, there is no equity limit.

 How to Qualify for Medicaid if You Have Assets

 The income and asset restrictions for Medicaid are s.
 Unfortunately, if your asset value exceeds $2,000 or your income level exceeds the state limit, your application will be denied.
 Your only option is to spend down your assets and manipulate your income (lawfully) until you qualify.

 There are online guides for creating a spend down plan, but this isn’t something you should attempt on your own.
 Even the simplest mistake can result in a transfer penalty that renders you ineligible for benefits for a period of time — even if you legitimately run out of assets during the penalty period.

 Get Help With Your Arizona Medicaid (ALTCS) Needs